wp-plugins/contact-form-7-sms-addon/readme.txt

 1. Upload the 'contact-form-7-sms-addon' directory to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Enter your Clockwork API key in the 'Clockwork Options' page under 'Settings'
+3. Enter your Clockwork API key in the 'Clockwork Options' page under 'Clockwork SMS'
 4. Set your SMS options for each Contact Form

 == Frequently Asked Questions ==